Red Baron (TV series)

-Red Baron (レッドバロン, Reddo Baron) is a Japan animated television series directed by Akio Sakai and produced by Nippon TV along with Tokyo Movie Shinsha.
+Red Baron (レッドバロン, Reddo Baron) is a Japanese animated television series directed by Akio Sakai and produced by Nippon TV along with Tokyo Movie Shinsha.
 The show is a remake of the 1973 live-action series Super Robot Red Baron.

 Red Baron follows Ken Kurenai, the pilot of the titular robot, Red Baron.

 Plot

-In the future, the "Metal Fight" games are the most popular televised sport in the world and many robot contestants compete for the title of Best Metal Fighter in the World.
+In the future, the "Metal Fight" games are the most popular televised sport in the world, and many robot contestants compete for the title of Best Metal Fighter in the World.

-Kurenai Ken, along with teammate Saeba Shôko (who was, at first, adamantly opposed), pilots the Super Robot Fighter, Red Baron and enters the contest with dreams of becoming its champion.
+Kurenai Ken, along with teammate Saeba Shôko (who was, at first, adamantly opposed), pilots the Super Robot Fighter, Red Baron, and enters the contest with dreams of becoming its champion.
 He must, however, face an army of other rivals from around the world including "Kaizer" and the Tetsumen Tô doctors, and later allies like Tiger and ShinRon.